otomad/fullwidth-quotes.js/README.md

 Convert CJK quotation marks to fullwidth according to Unicode Standardized Variation Sequence (SVS).

 If quotation marks enclose the context of Chinese or Japanese (excluding Korean), then switch them to fullwidth.

+If the second parameter `locale` is provided, the quotation marks will only be converted to fullwidth when the script of the locale is "Hani", "Hans", "Hant", or "Jpan".

 #### `disableSvsQuotes`